The Best Brands of (slightly greener) Socks

 How to Make Your Socks Last Longer

-- Store socks flat (don’t ‘cuff them into one another’).
+• Store socks flat (don’t ‘cuff into one another’).

-- Launder with a gentle unscented detergent.
-Never use fabric conditioner or bleach, and don’t tumble-dry your socks.
-Unless you have to launder on high temperatures for immunity (babies, medical issues etc), wash in cold or lukewarm water.
+• Launder with gentle unscented detergent.
+Never use fabric conditioner or bleach, nor tumble-dry.
+Unless higher temperatures needed for immunity (babies, medical issues), wash in cold or lukewarm water.

-You could collectively (community, office, school) invest in a one-off TerraCycle Fabric & Clothing Box.
-Fill with all your socks, fabrics, textiles and hosiery and send it off (using the prepaid) label to recycle into other things.
+You can recycle natural fibre socks at textile banks.
+For others containing elastane, collectively (community, school, office) invest in a TerraCycle Fabric & Clothing Box.
+Fill with socks, fabrics, textiles and hosiery, then send off using the prepaid label, to be made into other things.

 Dr Scholl’s Go Sockless are cushioning insoles, to wear inside your shoes.
 They are not ‘natural’ (made from synthetic terry cloth), but are replaced every six months (rather than laundered) so at least it stops microplastics leaching from machines.